Liviu Antal: Gençlerbirliği

 In July 2014, Antal started his first experience abroad.
 After FC Vaslui declared bankruptcy, Antal became a free agent and signed a contract with the Turkish side Gençlerbirliği.
 He made his debut for the club coming on as a 67' substitute on 13 September 2014.
 He scored his first goal for the club on 25 October 2014 against Fenerbahçe.

 Beitar Jerusalem

-On 1 February 2015, Antal signed a 1-year deal with Beitar Jerusalem F.C.

-Antal made his debut for the club that same week in an away game at Hapoel Haifa, scoring Beitar's second goal from a penalty as Beitar went on to win 4–3.
+On 1 February 2015, Antal signed a one-year deal with Beitar Jerusalem.
+He made his debut for the club that same week in an away game at Hapoel Haifa, scoring Beitar's second goal from a penalty as Beitar went on to win 4–3.

 Žalgiris Vilnius

 Antal signed for Vilnius-based club on 20 June 2017.
-He agreed to 1,5 years deal with Lithuanian champions.
+He agreed to 1.5-year deal with Lithuanian champions.

 International career

 Antal made his debut for the Romania national team at the age of 22 in 2011 in a friendly game against Paraguay.